jameswestgate/extendify/readme.md

 ```

 You can also extend the namespace with a function to achieve a similar result.
-The extend method uses functions as well as objects and arrays.
+The extend method accepts a function as well as objects and arrays:

 ```javascript